 Services offered by Maine SNAP-Ed Nutrition Educators

-Hands on cooking classes for adults and families
+Hands-on cooking classes for adults and families

-Nutrition education at schools and childcare site
+Nutrition education at schools and childcare sites

 Nutrition education for adults at community sites like recreation centers, libraries, senior housing sites, food pantries, and more

 All classes are led by trained Nutrition Educators.

 To sign up, check our calendar for any upcoming classes!

 We have worked with many local schools and organizations to increase access and exposure to fresh fruits and vegetables through gardens.
 We help engage the local community to come together around food and build a sustainable resource for everyone!

 Policy, System, and Environmental Change

 Maine SNAP-Ed Nutrition Educators also work on policy, system, and environmental change to support a culture of wellness throughout various organizations in the community.
 This work includes supporting wellness committees, community gardens, programs increasing food access, and more.

 Contact us to learn how we can help your work in our community!